Dice

 ★ "Hens lay eggs like apple trees bear fruit"-hence the folksy nickname "hen apples."
 Appalachian and Southern speech abounds with playful animal+food nicknames like this. ★

-Recorded in the Dictionary of American Regional English and Appalachian dialect dictionaries as a regional name for a chicken egg.
-Reflects the area’s tradition of humorous renamings in everyday farm life.
+Found in Appalachian dialect dictionaries as a regional name for a chicken egg.
+It reflects the area’s tradition of humorous renamings in everyday farm life.

 Still heard today among older speakers and in nostalgic writing about farm life.
 Outside the region it’s rarely recognized but easily understood from context.